kjappelbaum/pyepal/docs/_build/html/_sources/getting_started.rst.txt

 Properties of the PAL object ..............................
-For debugging there are some properties and attributes of the `PAL` class that you can use to inspect the progress of the active learning loop.
+For debugging there are some properties and attributes of the `PAL` class that can be used to inspect the progress of the active learning loop.

 - get the points in the design space, :code:`x`:
     - :code:`design_space` returns the full design space matrix